jonasjberg/autonameow/tests/README.md

                           expression are skipped.
                -h         Display usage information and exit.
                -q         Suppress output from test suites.
-               -w         Write HTML test reports to disk.
-                          Note: The "raw" log file is always written.

   All options are optional.
 Default behaviour is to print the test results to stdout/stderr in real-time.
+  Note: The "raw" log file is always written.

   EXIT CODES:   0         All tests/assertions passed.
                 1         Any tests/assertions FAILED.